Click here to watch other CASA volunteers talk about their experiences.

 Want to apply to become a volunteer?

 Thank you for your interest!
-We are currently accepting applications for our Summer and Fall 2017 training class.
+We are currently accepting applications for our Fall 2017 training class.
 Click here to view the CASA Volunteer Job Description.

 The first step is to return a signed Screening Agreement to Robben Lyons, Volunteer Coordinator, CASA, 174 Deadmond Ferry Road, Springfield, OR 97477.
 Robben will then contact you regarding the next steps of the application process.